amd/InfinityHub-CI/gromacs-docker/README.md

     .
 ```

-## Running AMD implementation of Gromacs with HIP Container:
+## Running AMD implementation of Gromacs with HIP Container
 ---
 Start an interactive session from host: